 Apart from myself equally considering religion to be largely irrelevant to prevention of society’s descent into degradation, or, if anything, often being responsible for it, my decision not to make my Confirmation was entirely intellectual and one I made with deep consideration.
 I believed in science and the first Confirmation lesson with somewhat less knowledgeable people was enough to fill me with dread.
 Having standard Biblical text hollowly and superficially recited to me in, essentially, nothing more than tooth-fairy magic interpretations or misreadings, felt childish.
 Things thrown at us with expectation of unquestioning subservience, even if it was clearly impossible, felt really, well, stupid, and I felt like I was being forced to give myself to a swamp creature, something from the primordial slime.
 I knew these were the “kiddie” versions, which my intellect far exceeded, but even the more advanced philosophical grounds did not explain the universe as science did.
 A pivotal question on my mind was that of suffering.
 Why would a supposedly benevolent God allow so much suffering in the world?
 Or more, precisely, cruelty.
 God was just sitting, watching, while bad things happened?
 Then what purpose did God serve?
 The Church’s answers, simplified or sophisticated, did not make sense and the more convoluted the answers, the less sense they made.
 If God made man in his image, an intentionally cruel God was not one I could like or relate to.
 Science’s answer is unequivocal.
 It is a null question.
 The question does not exist.
 There is no external entity, anthropomorphic or otherwise, directing that cruelty exist.
 The reality is that people cause suffering to others, not God, and the alleviation of it does not lay in mindless acceptance of its necessity.
 Importantly, also, there were the clashes with known science.
 God, who supposedly knows everything, doesn’t know about evolution?
 Or of any of the true mechanisms by which the universe worked, which is what was of interest to me.
 The other superstitious claptrap was just embarrassing.
 My allegiance was to truth and if the Church and truth parted company, I knew where my honesty lay.
 I therefore made a conscious decision that I could not swear myself to something I did not believe in.
 In delaying my departure past the first “lesson”, I had really only been thinking of what Mum would think, but by the end of the second, I couldn’t bear it and I told her I was not making my Confirmation.
 “Ok”, she said, actually relieved, and that was that.
 For her, having been pregnant with me when she was married, it meant one less finger being pointed at her in the name of the Church!

+I was top student in primary school, winning several awards and when I complained we didn’t have any science, some science lessons were introduced.
 I continued to excel in high school and was fortunate to have encouraging science and literature teachers and as a Principal, Barry Cohen, who co-authored “Twentieth Century Australia” with historian, David Black, and who encouraged me in my history studies.
-(Mr Cohen not to be confused with the ALP politician of the same name).
 I learned scuba diving at a school summer camp near Rockingham, outside Perth, in the days I was also going to be a marine biologist.

 After the move to Hedland, we still spent occasional Christmases in Bathurst and Sydney and, escaping Bathurst winters, my grandparents, Doris and Les, stayed with us in Hedland for several months at a time.
 Doris sent us the Bathurst papers every week and I was kept up to date with all happenings in Sydney through my uncle, Phil, and regular correspondence with a cousin (great lady, now an Assoc Prof at Uni of NSW) and in London with a best friend since primary school in Hedland, who moved to England and went to LSE.